 “Partner Account” means a Shopify Partner Program account.

-“Partner Dashboard” means the internal administrative page available at: app.shopify.com/services/partners/auth/login that allows Partners to manage their Partner Account.
+“Partner Dashboard” means the internal administrative page available at: partners.shopify.com/organizations that allows Partners to manage their Partner Account.

 “Partner Manager” means the Shopify employee designated by Shopify from time to time as the Partner’s primary Shopify contact.

-“Payment Period” means the period for the payment of Fees owing to Partner by Shopify, as set out in Section 3.2.
+“Payment Period” has the meaning as set out in Section 3.2.

-“Plus Partner Program” means the Shopify program where Experts and VAPs are selected by Shopify to participate in new Shopify Plus opportunities, including access to Shopify Plus assets and coordinating with Shopify on marketing materials.
+“Plus Partner Program” means the Shopify program where Partners are selected by Shopify to participate in Shopify Plus opportunities.

 “Referred Merchant” means any unique Merchant that: (a) has registered for a paid Shopify account; and (b) was introduced by a Referral Partner that actively promoted the Service.